 Depreciation and amortization expense represents the benefits received for using long-lived assets.
-Those assets consist of fixed assets, which include internally developed software, hardware, leasehold improvements, and other equipment.
+Those assets consist of fixed assets, which include internally developed software, hardware, leasehold improvements and other equipment.

-The increase in depreciation and amortization expense for the three months ended March 31, 2020 compared with the same period in 2019 was primarily due to an increase in internally developed software.
+The increase in depreciation and amortization expense for the three and nine months ended September 30, 2020 compared with the same periods in 2019 was primarily due to an increase in internally developed software.